lisc-tools/lisc/CONTRIBUTING.md

         * Move to the `lisc/doc` directory (`cd doc`)
         * Run `make html` to create a local copy of the documentation website
         * The documentation can then be opened in a web browser by opening the file `lisc/doc/_build/html/index.html`

-For more guidelines on how to write well formated and organized code, check out the [Python API Checklist](http://python.apichecklist.com).